-Science, technology, engineering, and mathematics (STEM) are crucial fields for driving innovation and competiveness.
-STEM jobs show the highest expectation for growth: 17% as compared to 10% for jobs overall.
+Science, technology, engineering, and mathematics (STEM) are crucial fields for driving innovation and competitiveness.
+STEM jobs show the highest expectation for growth: 18.7% as compared to 14.3% for jobs overall.
 Employment in STEM jobs grew much faster than employment in non-STEM jobs over the last decade.
 STEM jobs are expected to grow by 8.9% from 2014-2024, compared to 6.4% growth for non-STEM jobs.

-In light of this, Penn State Harrisburg's School of Science, Engineering, and Technology will hold their second two week STEM Summer Enrichment Workshop (STEM-SEP) in June 2017.
-The program is free for high school students who are accepted to the program.
-Applications are being accepted through the deadline in March.
+In light of this, Penn State Harrisburg's School of Science, Engineering, and Technology will hold their annual two week STEM Summer Enrichment Workshop (STEM-SEP) in June 2020.
+Applications are being accepted through February 21, 2020 5:00 p.m.

 The workshop is designed to improve students' knowledge through hands-on activities in a variety of STEM areas, including:

 - computer science

 High school students currently in the 10th and 11th grades are invited to apply.

 - Two field trips, a tour of several university facilities, demonstrations, hands-on experimentation, and assistance in learning how to do scientific oral presentations.

 - Workshop sessions will be conducted by discipline-specific instructors with emphasis on critical thinking and problem-solving skills.
 Students will see for themselves in hands-on laboratory exercises that demonstrate how science and engineering devices work.

 - Students who complete the summer workshops will receive a certificate of accomplishment and be invited to attend the School of Science, Engineering, and Technology Capstone Design Conference which is held in May of each year.

 - Students will receive supplies and training material.